jboynyc/textnets/docs/tutorial.rst

                               doc_labels=['Kohl', 'Schröder', 'Merkel'],
                               lang='de')

-This example demonstrates another feature: you can optionally pass explicit labels for your documents using the argument ``doc_labels``.
-Without this, labels are inferred from file names (by stripping off the file suffix).
+You can optionally pass explicit labels for your documents using the argument ``doc_labels``.
+Without this, labels are inferred from file names by stripping off the file suffix.

 Break It Up
 ~~~~~~~~~~~